-Due to the current Coronavirus (Covid-19) outbreak the Private Sector Housing Officers will be running an adapted service.
+During the current Coronavirus (Covid -19) outbreak, the Private Sector Housing Officers will be running an adapted service.

 This is subject to availability of officers (as they may need to self-isolate) and will be reviewed according to the level of lockdown imposed by the government at any given time.

 Only urgent home visits will be carried out.
 Urgent means that there is an imminent risk of severe harm due to a defect with the property and only if there is no other way of instigating remedial works without a visit in person.

 - If a visit, that has been identified as urgent, takes place, the officer will first telephone the customer and establish whether anyone in the household is self-isolating or feeling unwell.

 - We will risk assess the situation and make a decision whether to visit.

 - If we do visit, we will take the necessary hygiene and social distancing precautions.

 We will give instructions to the occupiers to follow prior and during our visit.